Ancient Greeks: Everyday Life, Beliefs and Myths

 - On the bank of the river, you would encounter

 Cerberus, the three-headed dog who guarded the Underworld.
 His job was to stop people from leaving and returning to the world of the living.

 - After crossing the river, you would leave the ferry and walk on to a place called the

-- At a fork in the road, you would meet three judges.
-They would send you onward to Elysium (a comfortable place where the sun always shone), if they thought you were good, but if they decided that you needed to be punished, then you would be sent to Tartarus.
-If they couldn't decide, then you would be sent back to the Asphodel Fields.
+- Then, at a fork in the road three judges would decide where to send souls: good people were allowed to go onwards to Elysium (a comfortable place where the sun always shone), but those who needed to be punished were sent to Tartarus.
+Sometimes, when the judges could not decide, souls would be sent back to the Asphodel Fields.

 Burial rituals in Ancient Greece:

 When someone died in Ancient Greece, they would be washed.
 A coin would be placed in their mouth, to pay the ferrymen who took the dead across the rivers in the different parts of the Underworld.
 When the Greeks conquered Egypt, they adopted the Egyptian tradition of mummification.
 They used simple boxes for burying their dead or the deceased would be burned, and their ashes buried in a special pot.

 Entrances to tombs, where the dead were laid to rest, were made of marble.
 Heads of Gorgons were carved on to the tomb doors to ward off evil.
 The tombs were made to stop the dead being forgotten and sometimes they were carved with pictures, showing the deceased with people they knew in life.